tpank/hpc1819/Assignment_2/report.md

 The defined functions are as below:
-*abs_val*: This is a simple function to calculate the absolute value of a double number.
-Multiplies the input number with the subtraction of 1 or 0 if the number is positive, minus the 1 or 0 if the number is negative.

 *newton_step*:  This function allows to use more time efficient formula for finding new x_i through the iterations for different d (the degree of the polynomial) since d is between 1 and 9.
 The newton_step function has pre-calculated derivative formulas to increase the speed of the calculation.
-Therefore, it is split in different cases, for different polynomial degrees.
+Therefore, it uses a switch-case clause for the different allowed different polynomial degrees.

-*check_solution*: since we can abort the iteration if  the new *x_i* is closer that 10^-3 to one of the roots of the polynomial or the origin, also if  the real or imaginary part of the new *x_i* is bigger than 10^10 this function is defined to abort iteration in such cases.
+*check_solution*: checks whether the new *x_i* is closer that 10^-3 to one of the roots of the polynomial or the origin, or whether either real or imaginary part are bigger than 10^10.

 *compute_line*: this function receives a row (the real part is constant and the imaginary part from -2 to 2) it checks for every point in that line whether it is close enough to one of the roots and as long at it is not it goes through the newton_step function to find the new x_i and checks again until one the required conditions to abort the iterations is met.
 For every point the number of iterations and the root which the point converges to is saved in the two global variables, also the item of that line in **finished** pointer changes from 0 to 1.
 In fact it is equivalent to item_done pointer that we had in the lecture.

 *thread_function*: this pointer to function receives void pointer which then it is caster to pointer to integer that is thread_id and this thread_id shows the thread offset which can be from 0 to number of threads-1.
 The rows is set from 0 to number of rows -1.
 Number of rows is taken as one of the arguments from the command line.
 For every row *compute_line* function is called.

 ## Program layout